-This means that you will make money for each delivery made within that territory.
-The best part is that you don't have to worry about getting contracts for your box trucks.
-FedEx handles all of that because they give you packages every single day – all you have to do is make sure they all get delivered on time.
+Basically, you buy a territory and make money for each delivery made within that territory.
+What I like about this business is that you don’t have to worry about finding loads everyday.
+FedEx takes care of that headache because they give you the packages you need to deliver each day.

-It can be a highly profitable business and, if you structure it right, it can run itself.
-Once you have a manager and reliable drivers, the day-to-day operations of this business can be run without your involvement.
+Owning a FedEx route can be profitable business and, if you structure it right, it can run itself.
+Make sure you have a competent manager and reliable drivers, and the everyday operations should run smoothly without you need to get involved.

-If you want to learn how to buy a FedEx route in 5 easy steps, check out my article on the topic here.
+If you want to learn more about how to do this, check out my article here.

 How to Get Started